 A North Captiva Island Mystery

-Ashley (Barbie Castro - Boyfriend Killer) grew up on North Captiva Island and it is where she takes her husband Mike (Brian Gross) for a week long vacation, partly to get away from things but also to focus on getting over some marital issues.
-Whilst there Mike wants to do plenty of fishing which is how he ends up meeting local fisherman, Jim Ross (Jordi Vilasuso), whose unsettled nephew Johnny (Miguel Fasa) is the handyman at the resort which Ashley and Mike are staying at.
-But an ankle bracelet which Ashley discovers on the beach as well as an old photo leads to Ashley suspecting there are some dark secrets in the island especially when she finds herself in danger following the body of a missing woman washing up on the beach.
+Ashley (Barbie Castro - Boyfriend Killer) grew up on North Captiva Island and it is where she takes her husband, Mike (Brian Gross), for a week long vacation, in order to get away from things and deal with some marital issues.
+Whilst there Mike wants to do plenty of fishing which is how he ends up meeting local fisherman, Jim Ross (Jordi Vilasuso), whose unsettled nephew, Johnny (Miguel Fasa), is the handyman at the resort where Ashley and Mike are staying.
+But an ankle bracelet which Ashley discovers on the beach as well as an old photo leads to her suspecting there are some dark secrets in the island especially when she finds herself in danger following the body of a missing woman washing up on the beach.

 But "Killer Island" has something else going for it beyond the appeal of the cast and the location, which is beautiful.
 This is one of those movies which seem to be making things obvious as we learn that Johnny is a troubled, tense, emotional young man and as such immediately wonder whether he is a killer, especially when we get to see the dark visions which he has.
-But then we have a handful of characters who all behave in such a way that they raise suspicion.
-As such before you are half way through you begin to wonder whether your first suspicions were right.
+But then we have a handful of characters who all behave in such a way that they also make you suspicious.
+As such before you are half way through "Killer Island" you begin to wonder whether your first suspicions were right.
 Plus director Alyn Darnay keeps the whole thing ticking over at a nice speed so whilst there are familiar elements it never drags its feet.

 What this all boils down to is that "Killer Island" is simply a solid thriller, classic in style with a murder, an initial suspect and then multiple characters all seem to be secretive along with a woman who ends up in danger having started to snoop in to things herself.